dcodev1702/gitlab_container/README.md

 A GitLab implementation using:
 * Docker Compose
 * Self-Signed SSL Certificates
-* GitLab Runner for CI/CD
+* GitLab Runner for CI/CD running in Kubernetes

 # GitLab Setup
 * Modify .env and docker-compose.yml as required